bladicito/artisst/project/docs/nitro.md

 Element `example-sub` in pattern `example`:

 ```
-/example/elements/example-sub
-/example/elements/example-sub/example-sub.hbs
-/example/elements/example-sub/css/example-sub.css
-/example/elements/example-sub/js/example-sub.js
-/example/elements/example-sub/_data/example-sub.json
+example/elements/example-sub/
+example/elements/example-sub/readme.md
+example/elements/example-sub/example-sub.
+example/elements/example-sub/css/example-sub.scss
+example/elements/example-sub/js/example-sub.js
+example/elements/example-sub/_data/example-sub.json
 ```

-It's recommended to start the name of a subpattern with the pattern name.
+It's recommended to start the name of a subpattern with the pattern name and to use the same pattern type for the sub element.

 ### Creating pages

-Create a new `*.hbs` file in the `views` folder.
+Create a new `*.` file in the `/src/views` folder.
 (You can make as many subfolders as you want.)

 ```
-/views/index.hbs
-/views/content.hbs
-/views/content/variant.hbs
+/src/views/index.
+/src/views/content.
+/src/views/content/variant.
 ```

 Your new page can then be called by the according URL (with or without an extension).